Resonant transitions due to changing boundaries: Introduction

-In the panorama of systems with time-dependent Hamiltonians a special class is that of systems whose boundary conditions are time-dependent.
+In the panorama of systems with time-dependent Hamiltonians, a very special class is that of systems whose boundary conditions are time-dependent.
 Such kind of problems have been widely studied over the last decades in connection with the Casimir effect~\cite{ref:CasimirReview,ref:Wilson2010}, but in the past it has also been considered in connection with quantum mechanical problems, from the Fermi quantum bouncer~\cite{ref:Fermi1949} to several works analyzing a \lq\lq free\rq\rq\, quantum particle in a box with moving walls~\cite{ref:Doescher, ref:Pinder, ref:Schlitt, ref:Dodonov}.
 The interest in such a class of problems is not only academic, and the relevance of moving boundaries has been discussed in cavity quantum electrodynamics~\cite{ref:Garraway2008} and in the physical scenario of trapped particles to propose new strategies for cooling atoms~\cite{ref:XiChen2009}.
+Recently, the role of the distortion of a trapping bounding potential has been studied and proved to be a crucial aspect in some chemical processes~\cite{ref:Dahms2017}.

-More recently, several other works appeared, dealing with specific box shapes~\cite{ref:Mousavi2012, ref:Mousavi2013}, aimed at giving proper mathematical treatment of the Schr\"odinger problem in the presence of moving boundaries~\cite{ref:DiMartino}, and exploring the raise of correlations between different particles confined in the same non-static~\cite{ref:Mousavi2014}.
+Several other works appeared, dealing with specific box shapes~\cite{ref:Mousavi2012, ref:Mousavi2013}, aimed at giving proper mathematical treatment of the Schr\"odinger problem in the presence of moving boundaries~\cite{ref:DiMartino}, and exploring the raise of correlations between different particles confined in the same time-dependent potential~\cite{ref:Mousavi2014}.
+Very recently, some works reporting on the numerical resolution of the dynamics of a particle confined in a one-dimensional box with moving walls has appeared~\cite{ref:Carrasco2017, ref:Duffin2018}.

+In this paper, we analyze the dynamics of a quantum particle confined into a box whose walls are moving, and in particular we will focus on the possibility of exploiting moving boundaries to resonantly stimulate such particle.